-All class teachers are responsible for weekly planning, based on the yearly overviews produced by White Rose Maths.
-Class teachers are supported to adapt materials for their own classroom.
+All class teachers are responsible for weekly planning, based on the yearly overviews produced by the subject lead, supported by NCETM.
+Class teachers are supported to adapt materials for their own classroom and encouraged to use other schemes to support such as White Rose.